hunterloftis/newton/readme.md

 or between Particles on different Bodies.
-For example, you may want to build a fabric flag as a single Body using a mesh of Particles with Distance constraints, but you might also use a Distance constraint to hang that flag from a different Body.
+For example, you may want to build a fabric flag as a single Body using a mesh of Particles with Distance constraints, but you might also use a Distance constraint to connect the flag to a different Body.

 #### Newton.DistanceConstraint